Pat Smith (soccer referee)

-Pat Smith (November 10, 1923 – December 7, 2009) was a British-American soccer referee who was one of the founders of the U.S. Soccer national referee program and served as first president of the National Intercollegiate Soccer Officials Association.
+Pat Smith (November 10, 1923 – December 7, 2009) was a British-American soccer referee who was one of the founders of the U.S. Soccer national referee program and served as the first president of the National Intercollegiate Soccer Officials Association.

 Officiating career

 Collegiate.

 Smith officiated at the collegiate level for 15 years.
 While there, he officiated hundreds of collegiate games including six NAIA semifinals, numerous NCAA semifinals, and two NCAA men's finals.

 Professional.

 When the North American Soccer League was formed in 1967 and Eddie Pearson was brought over from England to train referees, Pat was one of the first people selected to officiate in the league.
 He refereed the first game in Fenway Park and officiated two "bronze boot" games in St. Louis.

 Referee administration

 Pat Smith was elected to serve as the first president of the then newly formed Ohio Intercollegiate Soccer Officials Association in 1970.
 In 1972, he was elected and served as first president of the newly formed National Intercollegiate Soccer Officials Association (NISOA).
 In 1970, Mr. Smith was appointed Director of Officials for the American Soccer League (ASL), the second division professional soccer in the United States at the time, a position he held until 1978.
 When Eddie Pearson began building the national referee program for U.S. Soccer, he naturally recruited Smith (and Bob Evans) to assist with its development.